-- 5.1 A number of individuals and groups have specific roles in meeting our equality and diversity responsibilities.
-There is a clear structure in place to demonstrate our leadership and organisational commitment, challenge inequalities and drive an improvement agenda. - 5.2 All Councillors are responsible for demonstrating commitment to equality and diversity in their work and decision making, and striving to improve equality in their wards. - 5.3 The Leader of the Council and Cabinet Members will act as ambassadors by promoting the Council's approach to equality and diversity across the organisation and in the wider community.
-They have the responsibility of approving this policy, and ensuring equality considerations are taken into account when making decisions. - 5.4 The Portfolio Holder for Young People and Equalities is responsible for functions in relation to equality and is supported by a Policy Advisor for Young People and Equalities.
-Together they will work with senior leaders to promote equality and diversity within the organisation and engage with communities to ensure equality in service delivery. - 5.5 The Portfolio Holder for Young People and Equalities will chair a Strategic Equalities & Diversity Group which comprises the Leader, Deputy Leader, Policy
+5.1 A number of individuals and groups have specific roles in meeting our equality and diversity responsibilities.
+There is a clear structure in place to demonstrate our leadership and organisational commitment, challenge inequalities and drive an improvement agenda.

+All Councillors are responsible for demonstrating commitment to equality and diversity in their work and decision making, and striving to improve equality in their wards.
+Full Council stands against intolerance and inequality and will agree the Council's published Equality Objectives as part of the Gedling Plan and approve the Council's Pay Policy Statement including Gender Pay Gap reporting.

+- 5.2The Leader of the Council and Cabinet Members will act as ambassadors by promoting the Council's approach to equality and diversity across the organisation and in the wider community.
+They have the responsibility of approving this policy, and ensuring equality considerations are taken into account when making decisions. - 5.3 The Portfolio Holder for Life Chances and Vulnerability is responsible for functions in relation to equality and is supported by a Policy Advisor for Vulnerable people.
+Together they will work with senior leaders to promote equality and diversity within the organisation and engage with communities to ensure equality in service delivery. - 5.4The Portfolio Holder for Life Chances and Vulnerability will chair a Strategic Equalities & Diversity Group (SEDG) which comprises the Leader, Deputy